 The French smoking case is intended to show that even though the judges have no authority in Paris they must nevertheless recognise the law.
-In the others, judges would have the power and obligation to ensure the cells of British prisons were packed with the ginger-haired or that the streets ran with the blood of blue-eyed infants.
+In the others, judges would have the power and obligation to ensure the cells of British prisons were packed with the red-haired or that the streets ran with the blood of blue-eyed infants.

 Bingham, in common with commentators generally (and those who came up with these examples), thinks this is rather oppressive, and says: “We would regard legislation directed to those with red hair (to adapt Warrington LJ’s long-lived example) as incompatible with the rule of law.”

 But why?
 The legislation would have been duly passed by two Houses of Parliament, signed by the Monarch and entered on the Parliament roll.
 It is the law, and judges, if the rule of law means anything, must observe and enforce it.